Rates of Compact Object Coalescences: Observed rates

 There are several complicating factors in extracting coalescence rates from the observed Galactic double neutron stars.
 B2127+11C and possibly J1807-2500 are known double neutron stars in Galactic globular clusters; these are generally excluded from rate estimates because they are believed to be rare dynamically formed systems \citep[][but see \citealt{AndrewsMandel:2019}]{Ye:2019}.
 Another concern is that the detectability of a Galactic double neutron star may correlate with the evolutionary channel and with the system properties, e.g., through the amount of recycling the pulsar experiences.
 This could lead some sub-populations of pulsars -- perhaps the more massive ones like GW190425 \citep{GW190425,RomeroShaw:2020,VignaGomez:2021DNS} -- to be missed in Galactic surveys.
 Moreover, extrapolation from the Milky Way merging double neutron star rate to a volumetric rate depends on the accuracy of estimating the local star formation rate \citep{pacheco:2005} and on the sensitivity of the yield of merging double neutron stars to metallicity.

 No Galactic radio pulsars in NS-BH binaries have been detected so far.
 However, the lack of such observations only weakly constrains the NS-BH merger rate from above.
-If the heavier BH forms first, which appears likely given the shorter lifetimes of more massive stars, the NS will not be recycled by accretion, which limits the time during which it can be observed as a radio pulsar \citep{Debatri:2021}.
+If the heavier BH forms first, which appears intuitive given the shorter lifetimes of more massive stars, the NS will not be recycled by accretion, which limits the time during which it can be observed as a radio pulsar \citep{Debatri:2021}.
+Mass transfer can invert the mass ratio, allowing the NS to form first from the originally more massive star; however, the formation rate of such systems is likely quite low \citep{Pfahl:2005}.